PRINCE2 Frequently Asked Questions

-As widely-used as PRINCE2 is, it is not the only framework for project management on the market.
-‘Agile’ takes a more incremental approach, utilizing short-term gains, self-organization, customer and stakeholder engagement and increased flexibility in order to keep projects on track and prevent any significant delays.
+As widely used as PRINCE2 is, it is not the only framework for project management on the market.
+‘Agile’ takes a more incremental approach, utilizing short-term gains, self-organization, customer and stakeholder engagement, and increased flexibility in order to keep projects on track and prevent any significant delays.

 Over the years Agile has proved to be particularly popular for software development, though it has also gained a significant following outside of this.
-The differences between it and more structured approaches like PRINCE2 have done nothing to limit Agile’s usage; so much so that the practitioner community eventually began to demand a methodology which combined the two.
+The differences between it and more structured approaches like PRINCE2 have done nothing to limit Agile’s usage; so much so that the practitioner community eventually began to demand a methodology that combined the two.

-‘PRINCE2 Agile’ offers the solid direction and project governance of PRINCE2 alongside the flexibility and delivery-focus of Agile.
+‘PRINCE2 Agile’ offers the solid direction and project governance of PRINCE2 alongside the flexibility and delivery focus of Agile.
 The frameworks enhance each other, though of course they can still be adapted to suit individual environments.
-It is a fairly new certification, but one that is becoming increasingly popular.
+It is a fairly new certification but one that is becoming increasingly popular.
 Some students even choose to move on to PRINCE2 Agile Practitioner certifications after starting with PRINCE2 Foundation.